 Very big difference.

 For me, FOMO means that I am afraid of staying where I am right now.
-Standing still and not moving forward is a nightmare for me.
-Because my coping mechanism to deal with everything is to create a crazy plan for fixing something.
+Standing still and not moving forward is a nightmare for me because my coping mechanism to deal with everything is to create a crazy plan for fixing something.

 Fixing something implies that something is broken.
 This is exactly where the problem lies.

-There are multiple 3 observable phenomena of FOMO.
+There are multiple observable phenomena of FOMO.

-1) This Moment Is Not Enough.
+This Moment Is Not Enough

-On a situational level, You feel that: This moment is not enough.
+On a situational level, you feel that: this moment is not enough.

-Staying in a house with my buddies is a good training for me.
+Staying in a house with my buddies is good training for me.
 That being in one place is just as fun as road tripping the entire time.

-For me, as of late this mentality was like self-inflicted psychological torture.
+For me, as of late, this mentality was like self-inflicted psychological torture.

 I knew beforehand that it probably was going to suck, but I went anyway because I was afraid I was missing out on something.

-The idea that I how I feel right now is not enough.
+The idea that how I feel right now is not enough.
 I need more.
 More mania.
 More fun.

-Of course, when you think like this there is never an end to it.
+Of course, when you think like this, there is never an end to it.

-So what is next level of FOMO?
+So what is the next level of FOMO?

 Also, you are driven by fear of yourself.
-You need to repair yourself constantly, you are broken and you need to fix yourself.
+You need to repair yourself constantly, you are broken, and you need to fix yourself.

-After the next book, the next conference, the next raise, the next trip you will be enough finally.
+After the next book, the next conference, the next raise, the next trip, you will be enough finally.

 I think we all still crave attention and external validation.
-We believe that if we do this next thing that makes us “better” we will be finally worthy of love.
+We believe that if we do this next thing that makes us “better” we will finally be worthy of love.

 You are not a mistake.

-3) You Are Not Enough
+You Are Not Enough

 This might represent itself by having the urge to hang each weekend with somebody else, or your lack of stability in your relationship, or you hating your own family.
-Because you, in reality, you hate yourself.
+Because you, in reality, hate yourself.

-Because after all, the number of people that I miss out on far outweighs the stability and comfort of having only one person.
+Because, after all, the number of people that I miss out on far outweighs the stability and comfort of having only one person.

 It is contra-intuitive to humans I feel.
 The condition we fear most is loneliness.
 To be alone.

-So what better way to not feel alone than to constantly seek new company.
+So, what better way to not feel alone than to constantly seek new company.

-As always thank you for reading, and go kick ass in life.
+As always, thank you for reading, and go kick ass in life.